jupyter4edu/jupyter-edu-book/06-getting-your-class-going-with-jupyter.md

 _GOTCHA: At the time of this writing, nbgrader has some limitations that require careful use.
 For example, using it in a multi-class setting (say, on JupyterHub) requires that instructors coordinate the naming of assignments so that they do not collide._

 nbgrader is a sophisticated tool that can be set up to allow multiple graders, teaching assistants, and more.
-For more information on using nbgrader, see [https://github.com/jupyter/nbgrader](https://github.com/jupyter/nbgrader).
+For more information on using nbgrader, see <https://github.com/jupyter/nbgrader>.

 There are some third-party notebook-based assessment solutions.
-For example CoCalc ([www.cocalc.com](www.cocalc.com)) and Vocareum ([www.vocareum.com](www.vocareum.com)) provide a cloud notebook platform that can also perform assessment similar to nbgrader.
+For example CoCalc (<www.cocalc.com>) and Vocareum (<www.vocareum.com>) provide a cloud notebook platform that can also perform assessment similar to nbgrader.

 _For example, cocalc.com offers…  [are there other third-party course management notebook-oriented solutions?] and Berkeley uses DataHub for their large Data8 course.
-Vocareum (https://www.vocareum.com)_
+Vocareum (https://www.vocareum.com) TODO

-##

-# How do you create Jupyter Notebooks for reuse and sharing?
+## How do you create Jupyter Notebooks for reuse and sharing?

 As you create notebooks for your lectures, computational essays, or homework assignments, you may wish to think about how to make it possible that they can be reused by yourself and others.